 Cranes are among the oldest living birds on the planet.
 Fossil records place cranes in Nebraska more than nine million years ago, long before there was a Platte River, which by comparison, is a youthful 10,000 years of age.
 Sandhill cranes have adapted well to the change in landscapes over time and most populations are healthy and continue to rise.
 Here are some quick facts about sandhill cranes.

 Below is information that will help to answer some basic questions regarding sandhill cranes and cranes in general.
-For some fun videos regarding the cranes and the Platte, visit our Crane Central page.

 Height: 3 to 4 feet

 Weight: 6 to 12 pounds

 Diet: Cranes are omnivorous and their diet varies depending on the season and where they are at.
 The cranes that visit the Platte River valley feed primarily on waste grain left in corn fields, making up 90% of their diet while here.
 The other 10% comes from plant and animal foods found in wet meadows adjacent to the river.
 Seeds, fleshy tubers of plants, grubs, earth worms, snails, amphibians, small reptiles and small rodents are all fair game.

 Color: Adult is gray with a red crown (bald patch of skin); juvenile is browner overall and has a feathered crown

 Subspecies: There are at least five subspecies of sandhill cranes, possibly six depending on who you ask.
 Migratory subspecies include the lesser, greater, and according to some, the Canadian sandhill crane.
 Non-migratory subspecies are the Florida, Mississippi and Cuban sandhill crane.

 Flight speed & distance: 25 - 35 mph; cranes typically travel 200 - 300 miles in a day, but can reach 500 miles with a good tail wind